mjvakili/pmpatchy/revision/answers.md

 the saved density mesh with galaxies/halos.
 Furthermore, we explain that for every catalog, power spectrum and PDF are calculated and passed to the likelihood function.

->While the title mention gravity solvers there is parctically no explanation on this a part from a reference of Feng et al. This being highlined in the abstract and conclusions by the authors it requires a considerable expansion; this could be done extending section 2 or a new section.
+>While the title mention gravity solvers there is practically no explanation on this a part from a reference of Feng et al. This being highlined in the abstract and conclusions by the authors it requires a considerable expansion; this could be done extending section 2 or a new section.